Particular/docs.particular.net/transports/msmq/index.md

 ## MSMQ machine name limitation

-For MSMQ to function properly, [the server name should be 15 characters or less](http://geekswithblogs.net/Plumbersmate/archive/2012/02/03/make-sure-computer-names-are-15-characters-or-less-fro.aspx).
+For MSMQ to function properly, [the server name must be 15 characters or less](http://geekswithblogs.net/Plumbersmate/archive/2012/02/03/make-sure-computer-names-are-15-characters-or-less-fro.aspx).
 This is because of a NETBIOS limitation.
-Having a longer machine name may result in MSMQ not functioning properly.

 ## MSMQ clustering

 MSMQ clustering works by having the active node running an instance of the MSMQ service and the other nodes being cold standbys.
-On failover, a new instance of the MSMQ service has to be loaded from scratch.
-All active network connections and associated queue handles break and have to be reconnected.
+On failover, a new instance of the MSMQ service must be loaded from scratch.
+Otherwise, all active network connections and associated queue handles will break and need to be reconnected.
 Any transactional processing of messages aborts, returning the message to the queue after startup.

 Downtime is proportional to the time taken for the MSMQ service to restart on another node.
-This is affected by how many messages are in current storage, awaiting processing.
+This is affected by how many messages are awaiting processing in current storage.

 ## Remote queues